bec2148/happy-trails/README.md

 Like Rails and Grails.
 But more cheerful.

-Instead of pregenerating code, HappyTrails construct code on the fly by interrogating the   `information_schema` tables, or by interrogating the metadata of query results.
+Instead of pregenerating code, HappyTrails constructs code on the fly by interrogating the `information_schema` tables, or by interrogating the metadata of query results.